kevineo/learning/git/0003-building_a_new_feature/README.md

 ```

 > Note:
+>
 > The actual command is:
 > ```
 > $ git commit <option> <data if any>
 > ```
 >
+> <br>
 > You can read more about option here: https://git-scm.com/docs/git-commit
 >
-> -m stands for short messages.
+> "-m" stands for short messages.
 For tutorial simplicity, we'll guide you use -m, even we encourage -s.
+>
-> -s stands for signature.
+> "-s" stands for signature.
 This will append a signed-off with your name and contact for a commit.
+>
-> -a stands for all.
+> "-a" stands for all.
 This will add everything.
->
+> <br><br>
 > Both '-s' and '-a' doesn't need additional data.
-> However, they'll bring up an editor interface, usually in vim editor for user to write their messages.
+> However, they'll bring up an editor interface, usually in vim editor for the user to write their messages.
 > If you aren't familar with vim terminal, then use -m.
 >
+> ---------
-> If you're experienced with source code management, it's best to use -s to hold responsibility over your
+> If you're experienced with source code management, it's best to use -s to hold responsibility for your
 > code changes.
+Be proud of your code!
 >
+> ---------
 > Try to commit small and commit often.
 By small, it means one commit for one purpose.
+>
-> If you happens to write a message like:
+> If you happen to write a message like:
+> ```
 > "Added feature A and fixed bug #1231231"
+> ```
 >
 > That means it is a large commit due to 2 purposes.
 By right it should be:
+>
 > Commit 1: Added feature A
+>
 > Commit 2: Fixed bug #1231231
 >
+> <br>
 > Small commits allow easier recovery management and cleaner historical tracking.